nmorduch/susan/index.md

 Sometimes life becomes difficult, and usual ways of coping don’t work well.
-It can be hard in the midst of difficulty to find strengths and strategies to cope better and make life more manageable.
+It can be hard, in the midst of difficulty, to find strengths and strategies to figure things out and make life more manageable.

 You and I can join together in psychotherapy to: